Here are a few ways you can start to practice mindful eating.

 The real benefit is stopping automatic pilot eating.

 Now I must warn you about something.
-When you start to eat mindfully, you may start to notice that foods actually don’t taste good.
+When you start to eat this way you may start to notice that foods actually don’t taste good.

 This is a very common phenomenon.
 For years you may have eaten chips or cookies or pizza and thought you liked the food.
 Yet then you start mindfully eating and you realize that the food doesn’t taste good.